magahr/Rutas_de_Desarrollo/NestPlatzi/platzi-store/README_MIO_Platzi_02.md

-git commit -m "14/04/2025 Updating category" git commit -m "16-04-2025 Updating user, controler and servive. this is not finished" git commit -m "21-04-2025 Updating user, controler and servive. this is not finished"
+git commit -m "14/04/2025 Updating category" git commit -m "16-04-2025 Updating user, controler and servive. this is not finished" git commit -m "21-04-2025 Updating user, controler and servive. this is not finished" git commit -m "22-04-2025 Updating user, controler and servive finished but i have to test"